devilskitchen/chimaera/README.md

 Well, that's up to you.
 I just wanted somewhere to put my own constantly re-used files, rather than my file system or a rather clunky Subversion respository.

-Why not just use Twitter Bootstrap?
+Why not just use _[insert framework of your choice here]_?
 -----------------------------------

 Once again, feel free to do so.
-Personally, I have deadlines and trying to learn a massive framework _effectively_ takes up more time than I have to spare.

-However, personally, I also feel that Bootstrap is constricting: it's not simply that Bootstrap leads to an inclination to build sites that all look similar, it's that Bootstrap itself embraces a number of concepts that I think are wrong for web design.
+Personally, I feel that some frameworks are constricting: it's not simply that they can lead to an inclination to build sites that look similar, it's that some frameworks embrace a number of concepts that I think are wrong for web design.

 ### The web is not print

 One of the unwelcome design methodologies that print designers have brought to the web is this whole concept of over-riding _columns_, a discipline that is fine when you are actually dealing with multi-column print publications.

 The trouble is that this method was designed for just that&mdash;multi-columned print publications _where you have a defined page size_.
 On the web, you have no defined page size, and talking about fixed columns is just as inappropriate as trying to put stuff _"above the fold"_.

+### Media queries are not universal

+Some frameworks try to compensate for a lack of fluidity by using <code>@media queries</code> and a large number of break-points.
+Not only does this increase the workload (since you need to accommodate multiple view states) but it also runs into problems with older browsers.

+I come from a background of designing for large corporate, governmental and quasi-governmental organisations&mdash;many of whom are, alas, still using IE7 (and some still use IE6).
+Even where upgrades are happening, many of these organisations are only upgrading to IE8 (where XP is often the limiting factor).

+For all that <code>respond.js</code>, and similar polyfills, do a good job of trying to backfill capabilities, we just have to accept that many of our customers are not going to get the best experience at work.

+And whilst we would all love to imagine that everyone at least uses a better browser at home, I can tell you&mdash;from first-hand experience&mdash;that this is simply not the case.

+### Design in a fluid way from the start

 The web is a fluid medium, with many different ways of viewing websites and web applications: dealing in fixed units just doesn't make any sense.
 And I include, by the way, pixel measurements in this.